-24) PALM support service line The contact point for all enquiries is the PLF support service line: (1800 515 131) or the support service email address: (support@pacificlabourfacility.com.au).
+24 PALM support service line The contact point for all enquiries is the PLF support service line: (1800 515 131) or the support service email address: (support@pacificlabourfacility.com.au).
 Welfare and wellbeing officers Short-term workers are assigned a welfare and wellbeing officer (appointed by their employer) who is required to meet face-to-face with workers every 2 weeks (at a minimum).
-Regionally based staff and Pacific government representatives There are staff in regional locations and country liaison officers from the Pacific and Timor-Leste that workers can address complaints to directly. Ó Immediate investigation When complaints are raised they are investigated immediately - whether brought directly to the Australian Government, the PLF, country liaison officers or other stakeholders. - Fair Work Ombudsman Workers are encouraged to contact the Fair Work Ombudsman (FWO) directly if they have questions regarding their pay or working conditions.
+Regionally based staff and Pacific government representatives There are PLF staff in regional locations that AEs can liaise with directly.
+There are also country liaison officers from the Pacific and Timor-Leste that workers can raise concerns with if needed. Ó Immediate investigation When complaints are raised they are investigated immediately - whether brought directly to the Australian Government, the PLF, country liaison officers or other stakeholders. - Fair Work Ombudsman Workers are encouraged to contact the Fair Work Ombudsman (FWO) directly if they have questions regarding their pay or working conditions.
 Workers can call the FWO on (13 13 94) or the interpreter service on (13 14 50).